-• the grinding of Irving Gym concrete into dense-graded aggregate for site use in placing the Gora Building
+• Construction project demolition recycling like the grinding of Irving Gym concrete into dense-graded aggregate for site use for the Jo Ann Gora Recreation and Wellness Building.

 • Reuse of structural frame in major building renovations to avoid landfill.
 All materials were salvaged per LEED specifications.